ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--subnet-id <em>&lt;subnet_ID&gt;</em></code></td>
     <td>Enter the ID of the VPC subnet that you created earlier.
 When you create a VPC cluster from the CLI, you can initially create your cluster in one zone with one subnet only.
 To create a multizone cluster, [add more zones](/docs/containers?topic=containers-add_workers) with the subnets that you created earlier to your cluster after the cluster is created.
-To list the IDs of your subnets, run <code> ibmcloud ks subnets --provider vpc-gen2 --vpc-id &lt,VPC_ID&gt; --zone &lt;subnet_zone&gt; </code>.  </td>
+To list the IDs of your subnets in all resource groups, run <code> ibmcloud ks subnets --provider vpc-gen2 --vpc-id &lt,VPC_ID&gt; --zone &lt;subnet_zone&gt; </code>.  </td>
     </tr>
     <tr>
     <td><code>--flavor <em>&lt;worker_flavor&gt;</em></code></td>